 The second verse in Hebrews 13 is reinforcing the first verse: Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.
 This verse is usually referred to the parable of the Good Samaritan and it is still expected of us today and sadly, most do give it a second thought if confronted by such a situation because of the possible dangers associated with it but there is sometimes more to gain than by shying away from it.
 And you can usually sum up a person’s character after a few moments of conversation.
 Luke 10: 25 – 37 clearly explains there are benefits in this parable.
 Jesus answers a question from a lawyer who would have understood the Mosaic Law by trying to trip Him up and the question was, Master, what shall I do to inherit eternal life and Jesus answers the question with a question: What is written in the law?
 How readest thou?
 The lawyer then answered correctly, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.
 Jesus said to him, Thou hast answered right: this do, and thou shalt live.
 Jesus knew that this wouldn’t be the end of it and the lawyer thought in his heart that by Jesus saying this do, he couldn’t apply it to his own life even though he knew the law; his answer would be by mouth only.
 The lawyer considers Jesus’ answer and then tries to justify himself saying to Jesus: And who is my neighbour?
 But Jesus knew why he said it and proceeds to give him an example that couldn’t be refuted.
 He tells a story of a certain man who went down from Jerusalem to Jericho, who was accosted by thieves and stripped of his clothing, beating him severely and left him half dead.
 And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
 And after, a Levite when he was at the place, came and looked on him, and passed by on the other side also.

 Both these men had opportunity to render assistance but didn’t trouble themselves.
 They excused themselves because they didn’t want to get involved in someone else’s problem.
-Obviously love was not a word that either the Priest or the Levite saw as being a requirement to show to someone else.
+Obviously love and compassion was neither a word that the Priest or the Levite saw as being a requirement to show to someone else.

 But a certain Samaritan as he journeyed, came where he was: and when he saw him he had compassion on him.
 The Samaritan would have appeared or seemed to be an angel to the wounded man.
 And went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
 And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.